emissary-ingress/emissary/how-to/auth-external.md

 # Auth with an External Auth Service

-As an alternative to Ambassador's built-in authentication service, you can direct Ambassador to use an external authentication service.
-If set up this way, Ambassador will query the auth service on every request.
-It is up to the service to decide whether to accept the request or how to reject it.

-## Ambassador External Auth API

-When Ambassador is configured to use the external auth service, the method and headers of every incoming request are forwarded to the auth service, with two changes:
+Ambassador can authenticate incoming requests before routing them to a backing service.
+When using an external auth service, the HTTP `method` and headers of every incoming request are forwarded to the auth service, with two changes:

 1. The `Host` header is overwritten with the host information of the external auth service.
 2. The body is removed.